What is Microsoft Teams?

 Collaboration | External collaborators will be able to collaborate on files to which they were provided access, in real time via the Teams desktop, or web application. | External collaborators will be able to collaborate on files to which they were provided access, in real time, only via the OneDrive web application.
 If the external collaborator requires frequent access to files, it is recommended to share it via Teams instead of OneDrive. |

-Electronic Information Sharing FAQ
+Information Sharing FAQ

 Yes.
 When a file or folder is shared, users can use the OneDrive or Teams web-application available through most browsers.

-We recommend using the OneDrive web-application to share electronic information, as the interface has comprehensive settings and is design to prevent incidental sharing.
+We recommend using the OneDrive web-application to share information, as the interface has comprehensive settings and is design to prevent incidental sharing.

-We recommend using the “Files” tab of the Teams desktop or mobile Application has comprehensive settings and is design to prevent incidental sharing
+We recommend using the “Files” tab of the Teams desktop or mobile Application has comprehensive settings and is design to prevent incidental sharing.

 Yes.
 As the file (or folder) owner, you may decide whether users will have read/write, or read-only access when sharing.

 Yes.
-UBC has approved UBC OneDrive and Teams to store and share electronic information of all classifications.
+UBC has approved UBC OneDrive and Teams to store and share information of all classifications.
 However, it is recommended to password protect (or encrypt at file level) files containing information of sensitive nature that will be shared outside the organization.

-Electronic Information Processing
+Information Processing

 Use Case | Teams | OneDrive |